-Brown clays, dark brown clays, brown sandy clays, tan clay to tan sandy clays, tan sandy clays to tan clays, tan sandy clays, and tan clayey sand underlie the project site.
+Brown clays, dark brown clays, brown sandy clays, dark brown to brown sandy clays, reddish brown sandy clays, tan sandy clays to tan clays, tan sandy clays, gray sandy clays, and tan clayey sand underlie the project site.
 These clays are moderately plastic to highly plastic with tested liquid limits ranging from 28 to 60 and plasticity index values varying from 14 to 41.
 The results of Standard Penetration Tests performed within these clays varied from 16 to 29 blows per foot.

 The above description is of a generalized nature to highlight the major soil stratification features and soil characteristics.
-The test boring logs should be consulted for specific information at each boring location.
+The Boring / Test Pit Logs should be consulted for specific information at each boring and test pit location.

-Soil Stratigraphy may vary between boring locations.
+Soil stratigraphy may vary between boring / test pit locations.
 If deviations from the noted subsurface conditions are encountered during construction, they should be brought to the attention of InTEC.
 We may revise the recommendations after evaluating the significance of the changed conditions.